 -i {file} Nucleotide FASTA/FASTQ input file to investigate.
 Metaxa2 accepts both aligned and unaligned FASTA.
-If no input is specified, Metaxa2 will read sequences from standard input, which means that FASTA sequences can be piped into Metaxa2.
-Use this option for single-end read files. -o {file} Base for the file names of the output files.
+If no input is specified, Metaxa2 will read sequences from standard input, which means that FASTA sequences can be piped into Metaxa2. -o {file} Base for the file names of the output files.
 Suffixes will be added automatically.
 Defaults to metaxa_out. -1 {file} DNA FASTA/FASTQ input file containing the first reads in the read pairs to investigate.
-Used instead of the -i option. -2 {file} DNA FASTA/FASTQ input file containing the second reads in the read pairs to investigate.
+Use instead of the -i option. -2 {file} DNA FASTA/FASTQ input file containing the second reads in the read pairs to investigate.
 Use instead of the -i option, and only together with the -1 option.
-Note that the reads in the files must be in the same order. pairfile {file} As an alternative to using the -1 and -2 options, the user might use -i andpairfile instead, which has the same meaning.

--f {a, auto, f, fasta, q, fastq, p, paired-end, pa, paired-fasta} Specifies the format of the input file(s).
+Note that the reads in the files must be in the same order. pairfile {file} As an alternative to using the -1 and -2 options, the user might use -i andpairfile instead, which has the same meaning. -f {a, auto, f, fasta, q, fastq, p, paired-end, pa, paired-fasta} Specifies the format of the input file(s).
 By default, Metaxa2 will try to auto-detect the format (auto).
-Synonymous to "--format".
-For non-paired FASTA input, this option should be "f", while for non-paired FASTQ input it should be "q".
-For paired FASTQ files specify "p" and for paired-read FASTA input, set the option to "pa".
+Synonymous to "format". -g {ssu, lsu} Specifies if Metaxa2 should identify and extract SSU or LSU rRNA genes.
+By default, Metaxa2 will look for SSU genes (ssu). mode {m, metagenome, g, genome, a, auto} Controls the Metaxa2 operating mode.
+Genome (and auto) mode allows the detection of multiple matches on the same DNA sequence.
+Default is the 'metagenome' mode. -p {directory} A path to a directory containing HMM-profile collections representing SSU rRNA conserved regions.
+By default, Metaxa assumes to find the databases in the metaxa_db directory, located in the same directory as Metaxa itself. -d {database} The BLAST database used for classification.
+By default, Metaxa assumes to find the databases in the metaxa_db directory, located in the same directory as Metaxa itself.